freeCodeCamp/guide/src/pages/developer-ethics/index.md

 ---
 ## Developer Ethics

-Developer Ethics is the field of ethics as it is applied to the behavior of software developers.
+Developer Ethics describes the field of ethics as it is applied to the behavior of software developers.

 According to [The Internet Encyclopedia of Philosophy](http://www.iep.utm.edu/ethics/), the field of ethics (or moral philosophy) involves "systematizing, defending, and recommending concepts of right and wrong."